University of North Texas | College of Information SWDSI Annual Conference

 FedEx Cold-Chain Logistics

-Physical supply chain risk — temperature excursions and pharmaceutical spoilage caused by conditioning errors and handoff delays.
+Physical supply chain risk involving temperature excursions and pharmaceutical spoilage caused by conditioning errors and handoff delays.

 Maersk Cyber-Resilience

-Digital/IT security risk — post-NotPetya training program (2017–2023) targeting phishing, lateral movement, and backup recovery failures.
+Digital/IT security risk addressed through a post-NotPetya training program (2017-2023) targeting phishing, lateral movement, and backup recovery failures.

 Case Study: FedEx